 After the victim dies, the estate and survivors have two years to file a claim with the court.
 Similar to other cases based on negligence, before filing with the court, a settlement can be made with the insurance company.
 But if the case is not settled within two years, then the claim needs to be filed with the court.

 Many surviving members wonder if hiring an attorney is required in a wrongful death case.
-The doesn’t require one in most cases, but the wrongful death laws can be complicated.
+It doesn’t require one in most cases, but the wrongful death laws can be complicated.
 So the best course of action is to talk to an attorney who understands Florida’s wrongful death laws.

 Contact a Tampa Car Accident Attorney Today